|X-Arcade Machine Setup Guide, Manual and Support

 The PC and X-Arcade Tankstick are both shipped outside of the Machine, here is how to get things up and running:

-NOTE: The keys can be found taped inside the coin door return slot.
+NOTE: The keys can be found in an envelope taped inside the storage compartment behind the marquee.
 You will be connecting a total of 4 USB cables to the PC, a power cord, and an audio cable.
-The Purple and Green connectors on your X-Arcade and inside the machine are not used!
+If your PC only has 3 USB ports on the back, there are 2 more on the front behind a door.
+The Purple and Green round connectors on your X-Arcade and inside the machine are not used!

 WARNING: Do not turn off the Machine without first turning off the PC properly by simply tapping (do not hold) the power button on the front of the PC.

-Connect the VGA cable from the Video Game Jockey VGA box (located on the middle shelf of the machine) to the VGA connection on the back of the PC.
+- Connect the VGA cable from the Video Game Jockey VGA box (located on the middle shelf of the machine) to the VGA connection on the back of the PC.
 Also connect the audio cable from the Video Game Jockey to the green audio out connection on the back of the PC.
-The Mode button on the Video Game Jockey switches the VIDEO AND AUDIO between PlayStation 2 (light is on) and PC (light is off).
-Since you will most likely only want to use the PC, make sure the Mode button on the Video Game Jockey is out (light off).
+The Mode button on the Video Game Jockey switches the VIDEO AND AUDIO between the PC (light is off) and consoles if you add any (light is on).
+So to use the PC, make sure the Mode button on the Video Game Jockey is out (light off).

-The serial switchbox (labeled A/B/C/D) switches the CONTROLS between the PC (switched to A) and the PlayStation 2 (switched to C).
-Again since you will most likely only want to use the PC make sure the switch is set to A.
+- The serial switchbox (labeled A/B/C/D) switches the CONTROLS between the PC (switched to A) and consoles (switched to C).
+Since you will most likely want to use the included PC make sure this switch is set to A.

-Turn on the PC, you will need to wait a few minutes for the PC to boot fully before you will get a picture, at which time the resolution and refresh rates will be adjusted automatically for you.
-Once fully booted, if you happen to get an 'Over Specification' message, simply hold the player 2 Start button (white with 2 men on it) and press the player 1 Start button (white with one man on it).
+- Turn on the PC, you will need to wait a few minutes for the PC to boot fully before you will get a picture, at which time the resolution and refresh rates will be adjusted automatically for you.
+Once fully booted, if you happen to get an 'Over Specification' message, simply hold the player 2 Start button (white with 2 men on it) and press the player 1 Start button (white with one man on it) to refresh the video, occasionally you may need to do this more than once (NOTE: only do this while in the menus, not while in a game).

 Maximus Arcade GUI Button Layout: